 Hon.
 David Collenette, P.C., B.A.
 (Hons),M.A., L.L.D.
 (Hons), F.C.I.L.T.

-As Minister of National Defence, Mr. Collenette oversaw the reorganization, restructuring and reengineering of the department as the government confronted the severe financial deficit.
-During this period, the Canadian Forces were involved in challenging assignments in the Balkans and Haiti, as well as confronting the troubling issues relating to the earlier deployment to Somalia.
+As Minister of National Defense, Mr. Collenette oversaw the reorganization, restructuring and reengineering of the department as the government confronted the severe financial deficit and was the author of the highly regarded 1994 Defence White Paper.
+During this period, the Canadian Forces were involved in challenging assignments in the Balkans, Rwanda and Haiti, as well as confronting the troubling issues relating to the earlier deployment to Somalia.

 Mr. Collenette is bilingual (English and French).